Chart Color Schemes

 The exceptional employment performance in Kallaroo places it among Australia's strongest labour markets

-Kallaroo's workforce is highly educated with significant representation in essential services sectors.
-The unemployment rate was 1.7% as of June 2025.
+Kallaroo has an educated workforce with significant representation in essential services sectors.
+Its unemployment rate was 1.7% as of September 2025, lower than Greater Perth's 4.0%.

 Frequently Asked Questions - Employment